dvandal/cryptonote-nodejs-pool/README.md

         "payments": { // Payment chart uses all user payments data stored in DB "enabled": true
         }
+    },
+    "blocks": {
+        "enabled": true,
+        "days": 30 // Number of days displayed in chart (if value is 1, display last 24 hours) }
 }
 ```

 #### 3) Start the pool